 2. Great Storytellers Get the Audience Involved with a “Hook”

 I remember watching the Quentin Tarantino film, Pulp Fiction years ago.
 In the opening scene, a couple is discussing places to rob.
 Eventually, they decide to rob the diner they are eating in.
 As soon as they pull out their weapons, the scene cuts.
 The two are not seen again until the very end of the movie.
 I admit, when I watched Pulp Fiction the first time, I was confused.
 However, when Samuel L. Jackson and John Travolta end up being in that diner, it made me laugh.
 The Hangover had a similar “start with the end” technique…

-Movies, TV shows, and News Programs use this technique a lot.
+Great movies, TV shows, and News Programs use this technique a lot.
 They give you a taste of what is coming at the beginning.
 You can do the same as one of your steps of storytelling.
 Foreshadow something that is coming.
 One of the best examples is The Hangover.
-The bachelor party group wake up and realize there is a tiger in the bathroom.
-None can remember how that it got there.
+The bachelor party group wakes up and realizes there is a tiger in the bathroom.
+None of them can remember how that it got there.
 The story unfolds to tell us the answer later.
+It is obvious that the person who wrote this script has exceptional storytelling skills.

 You can do the same thing in your stories.
 Knowing how to tell a great story starts with a little showmanship.
 Telling the end of the story first can often be a good hook.
 To do this, think about the most action-packed part of the story.
 Then start with that part.
 Fill in the prequel later.